Wound Man: Description

 Despite these injuries, however, the Wound Man is still depicted as standing defiantly alive.
 This reaffirms the fact that the figure was not intended as a threatening one: instead it explained and glorified the cures and medical treatments available in the texts that he accompanied.

 In popular culture

 The Wound Man continues to be referenced in popular culture:

 The constant invocation of the wound man in surgical treatises for over 300 years shows the capacity of this image instantly to bring the reader into the gruesome yet serious space of the surgical professional.
 But it also speaks to the ability of the wound man to capture the attention of any reader who stumbled across him.
 As his recent reappearance in the NBC TV series Hannibal suggests, the morbid wonder he encapsulates still holds true for viewers today.

-In the 1980 novel Red Dragon by Thomas Harris, it is mentioned that Will Graham was tipped off to the fact that Hannibal Lecter was a serial killer from this diagram, as Lecter killed his sixth victim in this manner.
-A further reference to the diagram is made by the character Clarice Starling in the sequel novel Hannibal.

-The Wound Man is also referenced in season 1, episode 6 of NBC's Hannibal TV series in 2013, and again visually and by name in season 2, episode 7 of the same show.
+Wound Man is referenced in season 1, episode 6 and season 2, episode 7, of Hannibal, which is based on the novels Red Dragon and Hannibal – which also reference Wound Man.

 The Royal College of Emergency Medicine uses a Wound Man as a supporter in its heraldic achievement.

-The Wound Man from von Gersdorff's 1519 treatise is used as the cover of The Practical by Stone Franks.

-The Wound Man from von Gersdorff's 1519 treatise is used as the weapon list for the tabletop roleplaying game Mörk Borg.